Missing Illinois boy's body found, parents charged with murder

-Authorities say they have found what they believe is the body of a 5-year-old Illinois boy who went missing last week, and that his parents have been charged with murder in his death.
+Authorities on Wednesday dug up the body of a 5-year-old Illinois boy who was reported missing last week and charged his parents with murder and other counts.

-Crystal Lake police Chief James Black said at a news conference Wednesday that police dug up what they believe is Andrew "AJ" Freund's body in a field and that it was wrapped in plastic.
+The body, believed to be that of Andrew "AJ" Freund, was wrapped in plastic and buried in a shallow grave in a rural area of Woodstock, Crystal Lake police Chief James Black said at a news conference.
+Woodstock is about 50 miles northwest of Chicago and a few miles from the family's home in Crystal Lake.

+Black said investigators were led to the body after they interviewed the boy's parents overnight and presented them with cellphone evidence.

-He said AJ's parents, Andrew Freund Sr. and JoAnn Cunningham, both face first degree murder and other charges in the boy's death.
+The parents, Andrew Freund Sr. and JoAnn Cunningham, each face five counts of first-degree murder and other charges, including aggravated battery.

-Authorities say the boys' parents reported him missing last Thursday and told officers they last saw him at bedtime the night before.
+In a message intended for the slain boy, the chief said, "We know you are at peace playing in heaven's playground and are happy you no longer have to suffer."

+Black said his efforts are underway to confirm that the body is AJ's and that his department won't be releasing further details in an effort to protect the integrity of the ongoing investigation.

-Officers on Wednesday removed several items from the family's home including a shovel, mattress, paper bags and a plastic storage tub.
+Officers removed several items from the family home on Wednesday, including a shovel, mattress, paper bags and a plastic storage tub.

+Authorities said the couple reported AJ missing on Thursday and told officers they had last seen him at bedtime the previous night.

-Police said they don't believe the boy was abducted and that they don't believe he left the home on foot.
+Early on in their investigation, though, police said they didn't believe the boy was abducted or that he had left the home on foot.
+They also said they were "focusing on the residence and the individuals that may have seen or had contact with AJ last," and that Cunningham wasn't cooperating with detectives

 On Tuesday, the department released more than 60 pages of police reports written by officers who responded to various calls about the house, which is about 45 miles (72 kilometers) northwest of Chicago.